friedlettuce/solitaire/Readme.txt

     Card object to keep image data, rank, and suit informations

 CardPiles:
-    The Parent Calass for all the piles
+    The Parent Class for all the piles

 Deck:
 	An initializing deck that ends up with 24 as a Hand Pile in